mongodb/specifications/source/auth/auth.rst

     function onOIDCRequestToken(serverInfo: OIDCMechanismServerStep1): OIDCRequestTokenResult

 If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.
+The driver will inspect that the correct properties are given, but MUST NOT attempt to validate the token(s) directly.

 The optional token refresh callback will accept the IDP information as well as the cached OIDCRequestTokenResult and return a new OIDCRequestTokenResult.